 Charlie Arehart has served the UFMCC as Assistant District Coordinator for the Mid-Central District August, 1974-August, 1975, and District Coordinator for the Mid-Central District, August, 1975-August, 1976.
 He served on the Ministerial Credentials and Affairs Committee at the Seventh General Conference, 1976.
 He served three terms on the Board of Elders; 1976-1979, 1979-1983, and 1987-1991.
 He served as Secretary to the Board of Pensions 1984-1997.
 In 1997, he served as Vice Chair of the Board of Trustees of the Samaritan Institute for Religious Studies.
 He served on the Board of Ordained Ministry of the Mountains and Plains District, 1997-2000.

-Charlie has always been active in service organizations.
+Charlie has always been active in-service organizations.
 He is an Eagle Scout with three plams, the former Master Counselor of the Raytown Chapter Order of DeMolay, and has been given the honorary Chevalier degree by the Order of DeMolay.
-He is a member of the Raytown Masonic Lodge #391, Raytown, MO; a 32nd degree Scottish Rite Mason; a member of the Ararat Shrine Temple in K.C., MO; and a member of the Order of Eastern Star.
+He is a 50+ year member of the Raytown Masonic Lodge #391, Raytown, MO; a 32nd degree Scottish Rite Mason.
+Recently he “demitted” his active membership in both the Ararat Shrine Temple in K.C., MO, and the Order of Eastern Star in Denver, CO.
 While pastoring in Denver he served on the Honorary Board of Directors of the Colorado AIDS Project, and on the Board of Directors of the Alexander Foundation.
 He was a member of the Denver Chapter of Parents and Friends of Lesbians and Gays (PFLAG), the Gay and Lesbian Community Center of Colorado, the Colorado Gay Rodeo Association, and the Denver Professional Men's Club.
 He also attended the functions of The Imperial Court of the Rocky Mountain Empire, The Knights of Malta, The Rocky Mountaineers Motorcycle Club, and Dignity, Denver.

 (This biographical statement provided by Charlie Arehart.)